 How much does it cost to open a dance studio though?
 We’ve created a full post on how much it costs to run a dance studio here.

 In the most basic sense, this part of your studio business plan is all about how you’ll get the word out about your dance studio.
 Start by establishing your brand.
-What's your studio's name, logo, and brand identity?
+What’s your studio’s name, logo, and brand identity?
 Learn more about that here.
+You can find ideas for fun and catchy dance studio names in our earlier post.

 5. Find Your Perfect Studio Location